HomeDev GuideAPI Reference

 The package should contain the Web App-related files.

-Only folders and files related to the code are allowed (that is, wwwroot, binaries, appSettings.json etc.), and a metadata file (optional) that should follow the package name.
+Only folders and files related to the code are allowed (such as wwwroot, binaries, and appsettings.json) and a metadata file (optional) that follows the package name.

 Sample folder structure